dustyfingers/graphql-w-react/restful-routing.md

 | /users/23/posts/15 |  PUT   | update post 15 created by user 23  |
 | /users/23/posts/18 | DELETE | delete post 18 created by user 23  |

-### With only two resources, this is okay. but what if we had several resources?
-We would have to nest our data and things get...very weird.
+### With only two resources, this is okay.
+But what if we had several resources that are closely related?
+We would have to nest our routing and things get...very weird.

+### Restful apis are prone to a few problems, specifically when the data being queried is closely related:
+1. making too many http requests (eg a request to /users/1/company & users/1/position for each friend of a user - data is underfetched)
+2. fetching too much data at once (eg a request to /users/23/friends_with_companies_and_positions where only the friends company is used and not their position - data is overfetched)
+3. lots of tightly coupled, super specific endpoints (eg /users/23/friends_with_companies_and_positions - too specific to be generally useful)

 ### GraphQL offers a solution to this problem.